Appeal to your representative Senators!

 Pesticides and nitrates, separately and in combination, have been linked to embryo toxicity and to untoward outcomes of pregnancy (,).
 Women's pesticide exposures through household gardening, professional application or living in close proximity to agricultural crops were associated with increased risks of offspring having neural tube defects and limb anomalies ().
 Garry et al. found that in western Minnesota the rate of specific birth defects was elevated in pesticide applicators as well as the general population of western Minnesotans and that this risk was most pronounced for infants conceived in the spring ().
 Specific birth defect categories showing significant increased risk in Garry's study were circulatory/respiratory, urogenital and musculoskeletal/integumental which are similar to the categories found in our study.
 Schreinemachers et al. found that infants in four wheat-producing states conceived in April–June, the time of herbicide application, were more likely to have circulatory/respiratory (excluding heart) malformations compared with births conceived during other months.
 She also found that counties with high wheat acreage had higher rates of heart malformations, musculoskeletal/integumental anomalies and infant death from congenital anomalies in males ().

 2,4-D, the main herbicide in most synthetic weed and feed products is an Endocrine Disruptor as well as a Reproductive toxin.
-It is linked with neurotoxicity, and organ damage.
+It is linked with neurotoxicity, and organ damage and cancer.
 It is toxic to animals, fish, worms and insects.
 It is what the herbicide Atrazine is to Agriculture with similar adverse health effects to humans.

 The EPA says that 2,4-D is irritating to the eyes, skin and mucous membrane and since it is easily absorbed dermally or by inhalation, can injure liver, kidney, muscle and brain tissues.
 Acute symptoms of exposure include: chest and abdominal pain, vomiting, dizziness and muscle twitching, tenderness or stiffness (U.S. EPA 1982).
 Studies in rats have demonstrated that 2,4-D can migrate into nervous tissue and concentrate in certain areas of the brain.
 Not too surprisingly, behavioral changes have also been observed in treated rats (Evangelista de Duffard 1990).
 In humans, seemingly minor dermal exposures have been known to cause peripheral neuropathy (irreversible loss of feeling in the extremities).
 Depression, lethargy and coma have also been documented in animals and humans.